pvthai-axonivy/ivyexpress/docs/index.md

 ---
 layout: default
 ---
-So far, this document familiarized you with the Portal and explained how you can use processes provided to you by your IT department.
-The following chapter takes you to the next level.

 **Axon Ivy Express** is a module of the Portal.
 It enables you -- as a business user -- to create your own process applications and share them with your colleagues.
 These capabilities are also known as No-Code Application Platforms or Citizen Developer Platforms.
 Therefore, it is the perfect tool for you to digitize your processes and create standardization, reliability and traceability.
 Some of the key features of Express are: